-- 69 The law governing the "combination of polls" is notoriously complex.
-The key to understanding the subject is to distinguish between the coincidence of elections' polling days and the question of whether coinciding polls should be taken together, or administratively "combined" the "combination of polls" refers only to the latter, not the former.
-Thus, if the combination of two polls is said to be prohibited under the current law, it is important to note that the two polls will still go ahead, on the same day, before the same voters. - 70 We do not propose to state the current law, which is very complex.
-In outline: - (1) Every election is conducted by its returning officer according to its election rules. - (2) Incidence rules govern when elections should occur.
-By their application, elections will sometimes coincide, meaning their polls will happen on the same day. - (3) The area of law called the "combination of polls", properly understood, deals with the following circumstances: - (a) two or more elections coincide in the same area; and - (b) without more, each returning officer must conduct each poll according to its own election rules. - 71 The law on the combination of polls considers three distinct issues: - (1) The combinability of particular polls: some must be combined and others may be.
-For yet others, nothing is said about combination, meaning there can be no combination - the default position is as we described in (3)(b) above.
+10.14 The law governing the "combination of polls" is notoriously complex.
+The key to understanding the subject is to distinguish between the coincidence of elections'

+polling days and the question of whether coinciding polls should be taken together, or administratively "combined" - the "combination of polls" refers only to the latter, not the former.
+Thus, if the combination of two polls is said to be prohibited under the current law, it is important to note that the two polls will still go ahead, on the same day, with the same voters.

+10.15 The current law is very complex.
+In outline:

+- (1) Every election is conducted by its returning officer according to its election rules. - (2) Incidence rules govern when elections should occur.
+By their application, elections will sometimes coincide, meaning their polls will happen on the same day. - (3) The area of law called the "combination of polls", properly understood, deals with the following circumstances: - (a) two or more elections coincide in the same area; and - (b) without more, each returning officer must conduct each poll according to its own election rules.

+10.16 The law on the combination of polls considers three distinct issues:

-- (2) The management issue: where polls are combined, which of the returning officers for the combined elections takes the lead role, and for which functions. - (3) The combined conduct rules issue: where polls are combined, and irrespective of whether it is the lead or the other returning officer who is performing a particular function in relation to the poll, what adaptations to the ordinary election rules are made to deal with the fact that the polls are combined. - 72 The answer to these questions is given in a complex array of election-specific provisions, yielding inconsistent results which we outline in the consultation paper.
-For example, if a Welsh Assembly general election coincides with ordinary elections for both Police and Crime Commissioners and local government elections the current law is that: - (1) the Welsh Assembly and the local government polls must be combined; - (2) the PCC and local government polls must be combined; but - (3) the Welsh Assembly and PCC polls may not be combined. - 73 If these elections were to coincide, as was going to be the case in 2016 until polling day for local government elections was deferred, the legal position would be a nonsense. - 74 Our reform recommendation, therefore, is that the law governing the combination of coinciding polls should be in a single set of rules.
+- (1) The combinability of particular polls: some must be combined and others may be.
+For yet others, nothing is said about combination, meaning there can be no combination the default position is as we described in (3)(b) above. - (2) The management issue: where polls are combined, which of the returning officers for the combined elections takes the lead role, and for which functions. - (3) The combined conduct rules issue: where polls are combined, and irrespective of whether it is the lead or the other returning officer who is performing a particular function in relation to the poll, 10 what adaptations to the ordinary election rules are made to deal with the fact that the polls are combined. - 10.17 The answer to these questions is given in a complex array of election-specific provisions, that are difficult for electoral administrators to navigate.
+Our reform recommendation, therefore, is that the law governing the combination of coinciding polls should be in a single set of rules.
 The default position should be that any coinciding polls must be combined, meaning that the conduct rules must address the fact of their coincidence and cannot ignore it.
 A single set of adaptations should provide for situations where a poll involves several ballot papers.
 Finally, if four or more polls coincide, the returning officer should have a power, exercisable according to secondary legislation to defer one of the polls.